What is a Master Plan?

 When will the Master Plan be Complete?

-The Master Plan is anticipated to be completed by the third quarter of 2020.
+The Master Plan is anticipated to be completed by the end of 2020.
 Once all the work is done and the Master Plan and ALP are submitted to the FAA, the Master Plan will be adopted by the City of Rochester (with input from the Airport Company Board and the Airport Commission) and the ALP approved by the FAA.
-There will be one more opportunity for public input, tentatively planned for late June of 2020.
+There will be one more opportunity for public input, tentatively planned for the fall of 2020.
 Details will be posted on the Community Involvement page once the date has been finalized.